 Open House Times

-Open House times are daily from 6 p.m. and midnight.
+Open House times in the residence halls are daily from 5 p.m. to midnight.

 Open House may be terminated or canceled at anytime deemed necessary by the Residence Life Office, Area Coordinators and/or residence hall staff.
 Emergencies, disruptive behavior and/or inappropriate conduct are all sufficient causes to cancel an open house.
 Failure of hall residents and/or visitors to comply with the open house guidelines may result in the forfeiture of open-house privileges for the entire hall and may result in disciplinary action taken against the individuals involved.